Category: Shinto Shrines

 Fujimori Jinja Shrine (藤森神社)

-Fujimori Shrine is said to have been founded by Empress Jingu, and existed before the capital moved to Heian=Kyo.
+The legendary Empress Jingu might found the Fujimori Jinja Shrine.
+If it is so, the shrine had existed long before the capital moved to Heian-Kyo Capital in the year 794.
 There are beautiful wisteria tunnels and wisteria arches in the precincts of Fujimori Shrine.
-In spring, when the wisteria flowers are in full bloom, many people visit the shrine to enjoy them.
-The wisteria flowers at…
+In spring, when the wisteria flowers are in full bloom, many…

 -